 Columbus Robbery Attorney

 Robbery in Ohio is treated as a serious offense.
-If you are convicted of robbery, you risk serious fines, prison time, and a criminal record that may have a negative impact on your life by endangering your future employment prospects.
-If you have been arrested for robbery, contact an experienced criminal defense attorney at Burke, Meis & Associates for your free consultation at (614) 280-9122.
+If you are convicted of robbery in Ohio, you risk serious fines and prison time.
+The criminal record may endanger your future employment prospects and negatively impact your life.
+If you have been arrested for robbery, contact an experienced criminal defense attorney at Attorney Adam Burke Llc for your free consultation at (614) 280-9122.

 Definition of Robbery in Ohio